joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_dedicated/index.md

 GitLab Dedicated offers public connectivity by default with support for IP allowlists.
 You can [optionally specify a list of IP addresses](../../administration/dedicated/configure_instance.md#ip-allowlist) that can access your GitLab Dedicated instance.
 Subsequently, when an IP not on the allowlist tries to access your instance the connection is refused.

-Private connectivity using [AWS PrivateLink](https://aws.amazon.com/privatelink/) is also offered as an option.
+Private connectivity via [AWS PrivateLink](https://aws.amazon.com/privatelink/) is also offered as an option.
 Both [inbound](../../administration/dedicated/configure_instance.md#inbound-private-link) and [outbound](../../administration/dedicated/configure_instance.md#outbound-private-link) PrivateLinks are supported.
 When connecting to internal resources over an outbound PrivateLink with non public certificates, you can specify a list of certificates that are trusted by GitLab.
 These certificates can be provided when [updating your instance configuration](../../administration/dedicated/configure_instance.md#custom-certificates).

 #### Encryption